coderefinery/coderefinery.org/content/blog/2022-10-31-co-teaching.md

 is different than having two instructors who alternate teaching, or an instructor or helper.
-It's more like a pilot-co-pilot situation, where both pilots have a certain focus, but the flying is a continual team process with both providing information to each other.
+It's more like a pilot-co-pilot situation, where both pilots have a certain focus, but the flying is a continual team process with each having a focus (flying and monitoring) but both constantly providing information to each other.

 Doing co-teaching in practice requires some care, but isn't that hard.
 There are different models, usually we try to designate a primary who is going over the course material, and the other co-instructor acts as a learner, asking questions and engaging by being the "voice of the audience".
-The co-instructor who isn't most actively talking spends some time watching the HackMD and raising these questions.
+The co-instructor who isn't most actively talking spends some time watching the [parallel chat](../2022-10-24-parallel-chat/) and raising these questions.
 During demo times, one common strategy is that one person is guiding and explaining the big picture and the other person is typing and explaining the small picture.
 Whatever happens, it works.
 And